 As a Lab member involved in its operation, receiving such comments is a huge relief.
 We are also greatly encouraged by the many warm responses to Lab-hosted events, which have seen participation from approximately 1,000 employees to date.

-Recently, dentsu Japan's "Mental Health Lab" was listed in the Health and Wellness section of the Dentsu Group's " Diversity, Equity & Inclusion Report 2023 " and introduced as a representative example of our internal ERG activities.
+Recently, dentsu Japan's "Mental Health Lab" was listed in the Health and Wellness section of the Dentsu Group's " Diversity, Equity & Inclusion Report 2023 " and featured as a representative example of our internal ERG activities.

 As a whole, the Lab holds occasional study sessions with expert professors.
 In our group chat, we exchange mental health-related information and plan initiatives almost daily.

-A study session held with Professor Sawa and his seminar students
+A study session held with Professor Sawa and his seminar students in attendance

 In the final installment of this series, we will discuss how the Lab engages with those "other than" individuals experiencing mental health challenges—a particularly difficult challenge the Lab is tackling.